 If you take out Direct Unsubsidized Loans, Direct PLUS loans or private loans, the interest will accrue while you’re in school and will not be paid by the federal government.
 If you fail to make the interest payments, the interest capitalizes and is later added to your principal balance.

 As of March 13, 2020, interest on federal student loans has been suspended through Sept.
 30 due to the coronavirus.
 Keep in mind that the suspension of student loan interest rates does not apply to private loans, only federal student loans.

 Will student loan interest rates go down in 2020?

 Due to recent Federal Reserve interest rate cuts, loan interest rates in general have seen a decline.
 Federal student loans in particular are seeing some of the lowest interest rates on record for the 2020-21 school year.

-This may translate into student loan rates going down in 2020.
-Even though the federal government does not have direct control over private student loan interest rates, decisions made by the federal government may translate into decreasing student loan interest rates, since private student loan rates are tied to the prime rate.
+This may translate into student loan rates going down in 2021.
+Even though the federal government does not have direct control over private student loan interest rates, decisions made by the federal government may translate into decreasing student loan interest rates, since private student loan rates are tied to the Libor or the prime rate.

 Featured image by Jasminko Ibrakovic of Shutterstock.